kuj0210/IoT-Pet-Home-System/README.md

 **3) Enter chats that associated with food, water and door opening.**

-If you're a registed user, you can do chatting with IoT pet-home system!
+If you're a registed user, you can do chatting with IoT pet-home system!<br>
 Order to set feed, water or open pet-home door at the IoT-pethome-system chatbot.

 ![](https://github.com/kuj0210/opensourceproject/blob/master/README/chatbot_operation.PNG)